 View the Activity Log for the Kanban Board

-Track the board activities such as cards added and moved, owner changed, WIP limit violated, card blocked, etc. by clicking on the Activity Log icon on the Auto-hide toolbar.
+Track the board activities such as cards added and moved, the owner changed, WIP limit violated, card blocked, etc. by clicking on the Activity Log icon on the Side toolbar.

 For every action on a card, the log displays, Card ID, Card Type (User Story, Defect, or Issue), Name of the Card, Card Action (Movement, Blocked, Unblocked, etc.), and other details of the action.